Video report by ITV News Correspondent Peter Smith

 In its apology for the murder of journalist Lyra McKee, the New IRA claimed the shooting during a riot was an accident.

 Who is the mouthpiece for the Real IRA?

 It is represented by Saoradh, which states on its website it is "a new revolutionary party, organised across the Irish nation".

-Saoradh releases media statements on behalf of the Real IRA, including when the group in Derry.
+Saoradh releases media statements on behalf of the Real IRA, including when the group said it is behind the shooting of Lyra McKee in Derry.
 Its core message is to reject outside imperialism in Ireland and for the whole island to become a socialist state united under one flag.